Police verification now a must for school bus drivers

 Verification would also be required for drivers and helpers of other types of vehicles which ferry school children, including auto-rickshaws and vans.

 Moreover, a driver or helper will need to undergo the verification process anew after two years, the Director said.
-With the passage of time, a person may be affected by many psycho-socio factors, so a fresh scrutiny is needed, she said.
+With the passage of time, a person may be affected by many psycho-socio factors, so fresh scrutiny is needed, she said.